nervosys/AutonomySim/docs/voxel_grid.md

 # Voxel Grid

-AutonomySim provides a feature that constructs ground truth voxel grids of the world directly from Unreal Engine.
+`AutonomySim` provides a feature that constructs ground truth voxel grids of the world directly from `Unreal Engine`.
 A voxel grid is a representation of the occupancy of a given world/map, by discretizing into cells of a certain size; and recording a voxel if that particular location is occupied.

+## Algorithm and Usage

-The logic for constructing the voxel grid is in WorldSimApi.cpp->createVoxelGrid().
+The logic for constructing the voxel grid is in `WorldSimApi.cpp->createVoxelGrid()`.
 For now, the assumption is that the voxel grid is a cube - and the API call from Python is of the structure:

 ```python
 simCreateVoxelGrid(self, position, x, y, z, res, of)